Domestic Violence Counselor

 Domestic violence counselors can also help victims of dating violence, elder abuse, financial abuse, sexual harassment, stalking, human trafficking, or any other aspect of abuse related to unhealthy or inappropriate relationships.

 Domestic violence counselors can help children, men, women, and transgender people—any of whom can be in an abusive situation.
-Sometimes, violence or even death is threatened when a victim leaves their abuser.
+Sometimes, there is a threat of violence or even death when a victim leaves their abuser.
 A domestic violence counselor must be able to understand these difficulties and help their clients with compassion and respect.

 How to Become a Domestic Violence Counselor